Baptisms and Christenings

-We usually offer baptism during our Sunday 10am Holy Communion service.
-The service is friendly and warm, and we will talk you through the service beforehand so that you know where to sit and stand and where the action happens !
+The baptismal service is friendly and warm, and we will talk you through the service beforehand so that you know where to sit and stand and where the action happens!
 So that when it comes to the day, you can enjoy the service to its full.
+There is also the option of a baptism at 11.45am on any Sunday where there will be some of our congregation there to welcome you but it is not a full communion.
 Every child baptised receives a children’s Bible and a candle as our gift.

 Q. How long will the service last ?

 A. Our 10am service normally lasts around an hour to an hour and a quarter.
-Our 5pm service around an hour.
 Please arrive about 15 minutes before the start of the service.

 Q. How much will it cost ?